CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-3.md

 ### Summary

-In this exercise, you have successfully finished the task of using Python in conjunction with Copilot, and you have done so with the benefit of receiving multiple suggestions.
+In this lab, you have successfully finished the task of using Python in conjunction with Copilot, and you have done so with the benefit of receiving multiple suggestions.